AmarSaini2/SYSC3110-Project/README.md

 - If a player chooses to pass, their turn is forfeited, and the next player is prompted to take their turn.
 - Words must be placed horizontally or vertically and must intersect with at least one existing word on the board.
 - Scoring is based on the letter values of the tiles used in the words formed, and scores are displayed on the GUI in real-time.
+- If AI Players are initialized, they will automatically select the best possible word to play and complete their turn.
+- Words must be placed either horizontally or vertically and should intersect with existing words on the board.
+- Blank tiles are available for use but do not contribute to the score.
+- When tiles re placed on premium squares (Double Letter, Triple Letter, Double Word, Triple Word), the corresponding score modifiers are applied.

 ## Example Game Flow
 1. Player 1 selects tiles from their rack and places the word "FIRE" on the board.